Domestic Violence Charges in Oakland County Require an Extraordinary Defense

 As a result of the no contact provisions of a domestic abuse restraining order, defendants in Oakland County domestic violence cases are often excluded from the family residence regardless of whether the residence or household is jointly or solely owned or leased by the parties.
 Most judges will permit the accused to return to the marital home one time to remove personal belongings if accompanied by a police officer.

 A domestic abuse restraining order will often also restrict the defendant’s contact with children who may have been exposed to domestic abuse.
-An allegation of abuse in the presence of minors may result in no parenting time or supervised parenting time.
+An allegation of abuse in the presence of minors may result in reduced or suspended parenting time.
 Furthermore, if it is alleged that the children were home or in the area where the alleged abuse took place, a notice from CPS (Child Protective Services) is often imminent.
 Domestic violence in the presence of children is considered child abuse and neglect by many judges and prosecutors.

 Anger Management and Treatment

-The Oakland County Court may also require a defendant to participate in a costly and time-consuming anger management program, chemical dependency treatment, and other therapies as a condition of normalizing contact with his children.
-Court-ordered domestic violence therapy programs are often between 26 weeks and 46 weeks and require the defendant to admit that he or she is an abuser.
+The Oakland County Court may also require a defendant to participate in a costly and time-consuming anger management program, chemical dependency treatment, and other therapies to normalize contact with their children.
+Court-ordered domestic violence therapy programs are often between 26 weeks and 46 weeks and require the defendant to admit that they are an abuser.
 Defendants in these programs are often treated as second-class citizens and are subjected to verbal and emotional abuse by the therapists and program staff.